 Ingredients

 Custard Pie requires fairly simple ingredients.
-After trying multiple variations of the custard ingredients, this is the combination that I found makes the most creamy, flavorful filling.
+After testing various ratios of milk to cream, this is the combination that I found makes the most creamy, flavorful filling.

-- Eggs - Use large eggs, free-range if possible.
+- Eggs - Use large eggs in the US, or medium eggs in the UK.
 We need mostly whole eggs and one egg yolk.

 - Milk - For a lovely creamy custard, you should use whole milk.
 I don't recommend any other kind of milk here.